Baba Anujka: Early life and marriage

 Data is scarce and unreliable about Anujka's early life.
-According to some sources, she was born in 1838 in Romania to a rich cattleman and moved to Vladimirovac in the Banat Military Frontier province of the Austrian Empire around 1849.
+According to some sources, she was born in 1838 in Romania (which at the time was actually the Principality of Wallachia, the Principality of Moldavia, and might also be referring to some other areas then in the Austrian Empire) to a rich cattleman and moved to Vladimirovac in the Banat Military Frontier province of the Austrian Empire around 1849.
 However, she claimed that she was born in 1836.
 She attended private school in Pančevo with children from rich families, and later lived in her father's house.
 She allegedly became a misanthropist at age 20 after being seduced by a young Austrian military officer; she contracted syphilis from him before he left her broken-hearted.
 After that, she sought seclusion and started to show interest in medicine and chemistry.
 She spoke five languages.
 She later married a landowner named Pistov or di Pištonja with whom she had 11 children, only one of whom survived to adulthood.
 Her husband was much older than she, and died after 20 years of marriage.
 She continued to pursue her chemistry studies after his death.

 Experiments in herbalism

 Anujka made a laboratory in one wing of her house after her husband died, and she earned a reputation as a healer and herbalist in the late 19th century.
 She was popular with wives of farmers who sought her help for health problems, and she earned a respectable income which enabled her to live comfortably.
 She produced medicines and mixtures which would make soldiers ill enough to escape military service, and she also sold poisonous mixtures which she branded "magic water" or "love potions".
 She sold the so-called "magic water" mostly to married women; they would give the concoction to their husbands, who would usually die after about eight days.

 Anujka's "love potion" contained arsenic in small quantities and certain plant toxins that were difficult to detect.
-When told about a marriage problem, Anujka would ask her client, "How heavy is that problem?", which meant, "What is the body mass of the victim?"
+When told about a marriage problem, Anujka would ask her client, "How heavy is that problem?", which meant, "What does he weigh?"
 She was then able to calculate the dose needed.
 Anujka's victims were usually men, typically young and healthy.
 Her clients claimed at her trial that they did not know that her "magic water" contained poison, but that they believed that she had some kind of supernatural powers to kill people using magic.
 Anujka's potions killed between 50 and 150 people.

 In the 1920s, Anujka had her own "sales agent", a woman named Ljubina Milankov, whose job was to find potential clients and take them to Anujka's house.
 The price of Anujka's "magic water" fluctuated between 2,000 and 10,000 Yugoslav dinars.